Red-Fiver/Planet-Hunting-Bros/docs/Research_Journal.md

 The reality-check experiment successfully demonstrated preliminary discrimination between a non-coherent transit-like signal and a genuine repeating transit signal in real TESS photometry.

 **Next:** expand the positive-control tests to additional known TESS planets before applying the validated workflow to new candidate searches.

+### PB-0007 — Blind Control Batch: Setup / Commissioning

+A reusable blind-control workflow was created to test the Planet Hunting Bros detection and vetting pipeline against multiple real TESS datasets without consulting the expected result during analysis.

+The initial PB-0007 framework successfully:

+- located the four previously downloaded TESS control datasets;
+- loaded a target anonymously;
+- applied a fixed cleaning and detrending procedure;
+- performed a blind BLS search over periods of 0.2–15 days.

+During commissioning, the first anonymously selected target produced a strongest BLS solution at **14.818691 days**, with a transit epoch of **1340.093495**.

+The recovered epoch was almost identical to the unusually deep event near **TESS time 1340.091** investigated during PB-0006.
+This indicated that the initial blind-control pool probably included the dataset already examined in PB-0006.

+The result was therefore **not treated as a new blind-control result**.

+**Methodological decision:** Before PB-0007 continues, the previously investigated PB-0006 dataset will be excluded from the blind pool.
+A genuinely unused control will then be selected and analysed without consulting its known planetary properties.

+**Status:** PB-0007 framework operational; commissioning test excluded from scientific scoring.

+**Next:** Begin the first genuine blind control.